clickbar/ag-grid-laravel/README.md

 ### Tracking selection state

+If you want to use server-side selects, you must track the current selection and filter state of the grid:

 ```typescript

 // use the selection in any batch requests to the server
 let selection: AgGridSelection

 function onSelectionChanged(event: SelectionChangedEvent) {
     if (event.api.getModel().getType() !== 'serverSide') {
         throw new Error('Only the serverSide row model is supported.')
     }